 Democrats have 27 seats in the Senate, and 54 in the Assembly, the exact number of votes Brown needs.
 Democratic Assemblyman Jimmy Gomez departed this week to take the Los Angeles congressional seat he won in a special election.

-However, Brown has not had unanimous Democratic support because the issue divides his party.
-Its resurgent left wing doesn’t like cap and trade, saying it does not do enough to force business compliance with tight emission controls, not only for carbon emissions but other pollutants as well.
+However, that Brown has not had unanimous Democratic support because the issue divides his party.
+Its resurgent left wing doesn’t like cap-and-trade, saying it does not do enough to force business compliance with tight emission controls, not only for carbon emissions but other pollutants as well.
 A new companion bill addresses other forms of pollution in hopes of shoring up Democratic support.

-Business wants fairly loose rules, important because to get to the magic number of legislative votes.
-Brown probably needs at least a few Republicans who back business and have demands of their own, one of which—a suspension of a controversial firefighting fee on rural property—is included in the new cap-and-trade bill.
+Business wants fairly loose rules, which is important because to get to the magic number of legislative votes.
+Brown probably needs at least a few Republicans, who back business and have demands of their own, one of which, a suspension of a controversial firefighting fee on rural property, is included in the new cap-and-trade bill.

-Meanwhile, the Republican right is telling GOP members to back off and let the Democrats fashion an emission control program by themselves.
-As Jon Fleischman, publisher of the influential FlashReport, wrote, “Let them announce it, let them own it, and let them campaign on it.”
+Meanwhile, the Republican right is telling GOP members to back off and let the Democrats fashion an emission control program by themselves, or as Jon Fleischman, publisher of the influential FlashReport, wrote, “Let them announce it, let them own it, and let them campaign on it.”

 Underlying Fleischman’s warning to Republicans, and the reluctance of some Democrats to join Brown, is uncertainty about the political fallout as emission allowances become more expensive and costs make their way into consumer prices.

-The current program adds about a dime a gallon to gasoline costs, but that will increase sharply if it is renewed and the state works toward more ambitious carbon reduction goals for 2030 and beyond.
-So, too, will the effects on utility rates and other consumer items.
+The current program adds about a dime a gallon to gasoline costs but that will increase sharply if it is renewed and the state works toward more ambitious carbon reduction goals for 2030 and beyond, as will the effects on utility rates and other consumer items.